-- 1. Install the Mast Mounting Kit.
-See instructions on page 24. - 2.
-Using the two 1-5/8 inch U-bolt assemblies provided, mount the logger with mounting plate on the lower end of the upper mast in line with the upper mast dimple.
-The bottom U-bolt on the mounting plate can be placed directly above the U-bolt holding the mast pieces together.
-Note: When assembling the U-bolts, place the U-bolts around the upper mast and install the saddle clamp.
-Place the logger against the saddle clamps and screw on the top U-bolt nuts only.
+2. Using the two 1-5/8 inch U-bolt assemblies provided, mount the logger enclosure on the lower end of the upper mast in line with the upper mast dimple (see Figure 28).
+The lower housing U-bolt can be placed directly above the U-bolt holding the mast pieces together.
+Note: When assembling the U-bolts, place the U-bolts around the upper mast, and install the saddle clamp.
+Place the logger enclosure against the saddle clamps and screw on the top U-bolt nuts only.

-Figure 34: Logger on mast
+Figure 28: Logger Housing on Mast

 - 3. If you are using the Guy Wire kit, position the logger enclosure so that it will not be in the way of guy wires. - 4.
-If you are using the External Grounding Wire Adapter Cable or External Communications Port Adapter Cable (see page 24 and page 26 respectively), attach the grounding wire to the mounting plate U-bolt.
+Attach the logger's ground wire to the lower housing U-bolt.
 Screw on the lower U-bolt nuts and then tighten all the U-bolt nuts.